Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment heterogeneity: Numerical evaluation

 \section{Numerical evaluation}

 The current section presents an evaluation of the performance of the proposed multivariate logistic regression procedure.
-The goal of the evaluation was threefold and we aimed to demonstrate: \begin{enumerate} \item how well the obtained regression coefficients and treatment effects correspond to their true values to examine bias; \item how often the decision procedure results in an (in)correct superiority or inferiority conclusion to learn about decision error rates; \item how the model performs under a priori sample size estimation to explore the number of required subjects. \end{enumerate}
+The goal of the evaluation was twofold and we aimed to demonstrate: \begin{enumerate} \item how well the obtained regression coefficients and treatment effects correspond to their true values to examine bias; \item how often the decision procedure results in an (in)correct superiority conclusion to learn about decision error rates when sample sizes are estimated a priori. \end{enumerate}